thephpleague/factory-muffin/UPGRADING.md

 ### Creation/Instantiation Callbacks

 When you define your definitions, you may optionally specify a callback to be executed on model creation/instantiation as a third parameter.
 We will pass your model instance as the first parameter to the closure if you specify one.
+Note that if you specify a callback and use the create function, we will try to save your model to the database both before and after we execute the callback.

 ### Small Change To Model Creation